Leonid Feldman

 Interviewed In: Toronto, Ontario

-Medals Awarded: Order of the Patriotic War (1st and 2nd Class), Medal For Victory over Japan and Victory over Germany In The Great Patriotic War
+Medals Awarded: Order of the Red Star, Order of the Patriotic War (1st and 2nd Class), Medal for Battle Merit and Victory over Germany In The Great Patriotic War

 Interviewed In: Toronto, Ontario